1. Trespass in Washington, D.C.: Background of the Criminal Complaint

 To prove an unlawful search beyond trespass, prosecutors must establish intentional review of protected materials.

-D.C. courts require evidence showing active manipulation of documents or attempts to obtain information.
+D.C.
+Courts require evidence showing active manipulation of documents or attempts to obtain information.

 By demonstrating that the client only took photographs of himself sitting at a desk, the defense highlighted the absence of any intent to search or examine corporate data.